 The bills serve to widen and expand the required reporting of fish harvesting from monthly to daily.
 The proposed bills fail to outline what the benefit of daily reporting will be to Michigan residents.
 Lastly, the bills also fail to point out how this expanded reporting structure will be administered.
 It’s likely that an expanded bureaucracy of the DNR will be required in order to meet the bills wide reporting mandates.

-Specifically control the movements, distance from licensed area and ports utilized.
+Specifically control the movements, distance from the licensed area, and ports utilized.
 Allows the Michigan DNR to specify where the fisherman can fish within the management zone.
 Limit travel nor more than 50 miles from a port.
 Use only one vessel per license.

 Combined, the net effect of the trio of bills will likely impact the employment, cost of operations, product pricing, and viability of the remaining 13 commercial fishing companies operating in Michigan.

 The State of Michigan has Actively Participated in the Decline of Commercial Fishing

 The decline of the Michigan commercial fishing industry is no accident.
 On the DNRs website, it clearly states that in the 1960s the Fisheries Division placed an emphasis on managing Great Lakes fisheries for sports fishing and sought a diminished role for commercial fishing.
 In the late 1960s, the Department of Natural Resources enacted administrative rules creating development zones for recreational fishing throughout the Great Lakes where commercial fishing would be prohibited.
 As a result, the number of commercial fishing licenses issued decreased from 339 in 1969 to 176 in 1970.
 Today 65 licenses are allowed however only about 13 are active.

 In the 1900s Great Lakes commercial fishing was a huge industry.
 Thousands of commercial fish operations employing tens of thousands of people.
 Those days are gone.
 Today the DNR states that each commercial fishery usually employs somewhere between five to ten people.
 The companies are typically family-run operations and often passed down from one generation to the next.
 It is very common to see parents and kids working side-by-side on the water or store counter or market.